beranek1/php-web-analytics/README.md

 After collecting enough data you will see a simple report when opening webstatistics.php.

-### Interested in using web analytics as a library or in a modified way?
+### Interested in using WebAnalytics as a library or in a modified way?
 You can disable auto run in the settings:
 ```php
 $web_auto_run = FALSE;
 ```